markets/awesome-ruby/CONTRIBUTING.md

 ### Creating Issues

 Do you know any cool Ruby project that isn't listed here?
-It isn't also on the [open issues](https://github.com/markets/awesome-issues/issues)?
+It isn't also on the [open issues](https://github.com/markets/awesome-ruby/issues) or [pull-requests](https://github.com/markets/awesome-ruby/pulls)?
 Please create a new issue or submit a pull request, we will be happy to receive it!

 ### Submitting Pull Requests